Alamo Placita Park

 Recreational Features

-The park also features a paved plaza with benches and a sundial, encircled by a grove of cottonwood trees, paying homage to the park's name, which translates to "Little Place of Cottonwoods".
+There's also a paved plaza with benches and a sundial, surrounded by cottonwood trees - a fitting tribute to the park's name, which translates to "Little Place of Cottonwoods."

 Historical Significance

-Today, Alamo Placita Park is recognized for its historical significance and is a contributing feature of the Denver Park and Parkway System, listed in the National Register of Historic Places in 1986.
+Today, Alamo Placita Park isn't just a lovely place to spend an afternoon - it's also recognized for its historical importance as part of the Denver Park and Parkway System, which earned a spot on the National Register of Historic Places in 1986.

 All Features & Facilities